anu0012/awesome-computer-science-opportunities/README.md

 * [The Data Incubator](https://www.thedataincubator.com) - The Data Incubator is an 8-week educational fellowship preparing students with Master's degrees and PhDs for careers in big data and data science.
 * [Kleiner Perkins Fellow - Engineering](http://fellows.kleinerperkins.com) - Kleiner Perkins Fellows program matches accepted fellows up with their partnering Silicon Valley startups over the summer.
 * [Cern Openlab Summer Student Programme](https://openlab.cern/education) - CERN openlab is a 2 month long student program where students complete assigned projects with CERN members during the summer.
+* [HackNY Fellow](https://apply.hackny.org/) -  Fellowship that matches students with New York City Startups

 ## Programming Events